Zachypacso/Zachypacso.github-io/README.md

 <br>
 <br>
 <br>
 And many more styles, all one click of a button away!
 As you can probably see, Craft Estates is the best real estate website around, with dozens of mansion for dozens of people!
 We can re-build an old home, help you buy a new one, or remodel a mansion that desperately needs a serious pick-me-up.
+In fact, Craft Estates was rated Best Real Estate Provider for 3 years in a row!
+Until Riverside Abodes launched their stinking '10% off for first time customers' campaign....